cpp-tutor/abaci/README.md

 * **0.1.3** (2024-Nov-25): Ninth release with code improvements and some support for string indexing

 * **0.1.4** (2024-Dec-21): Tenth release with full support for string indexing

+* **0.2.0** (2025-May-18): Strings assumed to use UTF-8 encoding, splicing and slicing support for lists and strings, library can throw exceptions for Windows build

 ## License